 “The Lord is King, the Most High over all the earth”

-Our country has just been through a bruising presidential election(in 2016), and for better or for worse, the winner clearly walked away with the power to govern.
+So hear me out: Our country has recently been through a number of bruising presidential elections, and for better or for worse, the winner in each case clearly walked away with the power to govern.
 The loser was given no such power, and really had no recourse but to return to the private sector.
 You all know what I am talking about.

 So winning an election isn’t incidental.
 When it comes to governing, at least in a democracy, winning an election is everything.

-In the history of the world, absolutely nothing ever got done in the absence of a clearly defined leader or head of state.
-Sometimes a leader would come into power by conquering and subduing a people, and sometimes a long established monarchy was able to hold on to power.
-But the best kind of rulers, in many cases, were the ones who had been intentionally chosen by the very people seeking to be governed.
+Throughout history, in our world, absolutely nothing ever got done in the absence of a clearly defined leader or head of state.
+Sometimes a leader comes into power by conquering and subduing a nation, and sometimes a long established monarchy is able to hold on to power.
+But the best kind of rulers, in many cases, are the ones who have been intentionally chosen by the very people seeking to be governed.
 King David was a perfect example of this.
 (Read 2 Samuel 5: 1-5).

 As Christians we know that Jesus Christ is High King of Heaven.
 He is King of Kings and Lord of Lords.
 He is the Beginning and the End, the Alpha and the Omega.

-But on earth, sad to say, he only has 30% of the vote.
+But on earth, sad to say, he only has about 30% of the vote.
 And that is just not enough to rule on earth.
-We Christians want him to govern, and he wants to govern, but until he wins some sort of election, some sort of universal popular acclaim, he has to work behind the scenes in the private sector.
+We Christians want him to govern, and he wants to govern, but until he wins some sort of universal popular acclaim, he has to work behind the scenes in the private sector.
 (Of course, he could easily conquer and subdue the earth, but he doesn’t seem inclined that way.)

 I believe that Jesus is fully aware of this reality.
 When he set up his special little kingdom among his tiny group of original followers, he basically told them to do two things:

-- Live your lives as if I was your king.
+- Live your lives as if I am your king.
+(Which I am!)

 - Spread my gospel (which includes my governing principals) over the entire earth.